pushkin-consortium/pushkin/docs-gitbook/getting-started/quickstart.md

 authClientID: '<YOUR_AUTH0_CLIENT_ID>',
 ```

-Finally, run `pushkin prep` again since you have made a change to your code.
+Run `pushkin prep` again since you have made a change to your code.

 ### Local testing